-- 3.9.5 If all standards are met, the vehicle will be deemed to have passed.
-In all other cases, the vehicle has failed and the examiner will be asked to contact the licensing authority immediately. - 3.9.6 No licence application will be granted unless the applicant can produce a valid Test Paper signed by a vehicle examiner of a VOSA-accredited garage to confirm that the vehicle has passed its test. - 3.9.7 In the case of a vehicle that is over the age of three years at the time the licence is granted (or renewed), a further vehicle test must be carried out no less than 5 months into the licensing period and no more than 7 months into the licensing period.
-Failure to attend for inspection during this period may lead to suspension or revocation of the licence. - 3.9.8 An authorised officer may require any vehicle to be presented for inspection at any time.
-It is an offence to fail to attend for inspection as requested32.
+- 3.10.1 Subject to acceptance of a completed application, the vehicle, in respect of which an application has been made, will be required to meet approved standards of roadworthiness. - 3.10.2 When an application is submitted, the applicant will be issued with a test paper (attached at Annex K) showing a list of checks that are required to be carried out, the standards for which are shown on the reverse of the paper. - 3.10.3 Before a licence is issued, the vehicle, along with the test paper, must be presented to a Hambleton-based VOSA-accredited garage and the vehicle must be mechanically inspected to the standards defined by the licensing authority. - 3.10.4 The vehicle examiner will be required to sign a declaration to confirm that he/she is carrying out the test on behalf of a VOSA-accredited garage to the standards defined by the licensing authority. - 3.10.5 If all standards are met, the vehicle will be deemed to have passed.
+In all other cases, the vehicle has failed and the examiner will be asked to contact the licensing authority immediately. - 3.10.6 No licence application will be granted unless the applicant can produce a valid Test Paper signed by a vehicle examiner of a VOSA-accredited garage to confirm that the vehicle has passed its test. - 3.10.7 In the case of a vehicle that is over the age of three years at the time the licence is granted (or renewed), a further vehicle test must be carried out no less than 5 months into the licensing period and no more than 7 months into the licensing period.
+Failure to attend for inspection during this period may lead to suspension or revocation of the licence.

+3.10.8 An authorised officer may require any vehicle to be presented for inspection at any time.
+It is an offence to fail to attend for inspection as requested.
 If the authorised officer is not satisfied as to the mechanical fitness of the vehicle, the licence may be suspended or revoked.

-3.10 INSURANCE
+3.11 INSURANCE

-- 3.10.1 All proprietors are required to ensure that a valid insurance policy which includes the carriage of passengers or goods for private hire purposes is kept in force in respect of any private hire vehicle and in relation to its use by any drivers employed by the proprietor. - 3.10.2 On being required by an authorised officer of the council or a police officer, the original certificate of insurance shall be made available for examination, provided that, if the driver fails to provide such certificate on request, the holder of this licence shall within seven days of such request produce it to the licensing authority at the offices of the council33.
+- 3.11.1 All proprietors are required to ensure that a valid insurance policy which includes the carriage of passengers or goods for private hire purposes is kept in force in respect of any private hire vehicle and in relation to its use by any drivers employed by the proprietor. - 3.11.2 On being required by an authorised officer of the council or a police officer, the original certificate of insurance shall be made available for examination, provided that, if the driver fails to provide such certificate on request, the holder of this licence shall within seven days of such request produce it to the licensing authority at the offices of the council 38.

-3.11 VEHICLE DAMAGE
+3.12 VEHICLE DAMAGE

-- 3.11.1 Any vehicle damage materially affecting the safety, performance or appearance of the vehicle shall be reported in writing to the licensing authority by the proprietor as soon as practicable and in any event within 72 hours of its occurrence34. - 3.11.2 If any damage is considered by the authorised officer to be extensive enough to affect the safety or general appearance of the vehicle, a notice of suspension will be issued.
+- 3.12.1 Any vehicle damage materially affecting the safety, performance or appearance of the vehicle shall be reported in writing to the licensing authority by the proprietor as soon as practicable and in any event within 72 hours of its occurrence. - 3.12.2 If any damage is considered by the authorised officer to be extensive enough to affect the safety or general appearance of the vehicle, a notice of suspension will be issued.

-3.12 DUAL PLATING
+3.13 DUAL PLATING

-3.12.1 No vehicle will be granted a licence if it is licensed in another district due to the problems of meeting the variance in conditions applied in different districts and the enforcement of those conditions in cases of non-compliance (i.e. signs, meters, suspensions or revocations).
+3.13.1 No vehicle will be granted a licence if it is licensed in another district due to the problems of meeting the variance in conditions applied in different districts and the enforcement of those conditions in cases of non-compliance (i.e. signs, meters, suspensions or revocations).